Blog|

 Perhaps the most financially damaging consequence of non-compliance is the damage to the image of your business or brand.
 Providing equal access to disabled persons shows that the ethics of your business are of the highest level.

-What Are Some Examples of ADA Violations?
+What are some examples of ADA Violations?

 There are several examples of violations of the ADA.
 One common example is when a business does not make its facilities accessible to people with disabilities.